Terrorism in Australia: Wakeley church stabbing (2024)

 On 15 April 2024, a knife attack took place at Christ The Good Shepherd Church in Wakeley, a suburb of Sydney, Australia.
 During a live-streamed sermon, the 16-year-old male attacker walked up to the pulpit, first stabbing bishop Mari Emmanuel, an Iraqi-born Assyrian Australian, resulting in permanent vision loss in Emmanuel's right eye, before stabbing a priest and injuring another.
 The attacker said in Arabic, "If he didn't insult my prophet, I wouldn't have come here".

 Adass Israel Synagogue arson attack (2024)

 On 6 December 2024, the Adass Israel Synagogue in Ripponlea, Melbourne was deliberately set on fire.
 The attack was investigated as a terrorist incident.

+Bondi Beach shooting (2025)

+On 14 December 2025, a mass shooting occurred at Bondi Beach, Sydney, targeting Jewish people celebrating Hanukkah, resulting in multiple fatalities and even more injuries.
+NSW Police Force Commissioner Mal Lanyon, declared the mass shooting a terrorist incident.
+Both the Prime Minister of Australia, Anthony Albanese and NSW Premier Chris Minns have addressed the matter and described it as a disgraceful attack and sent hope for the best for all injured victims.
+Israeli President Isaac Herzog condemns 'cruel' shooting attack by 'vile terrorists' targeting Sydney Jewish community.
+Police said that improvised explosive devices were removed from a vehicle located near the position of the shooters.

+Perth bombing attempt, Invasion Day rally (2026)

+On 26 January 2026 – officially Australia Day, but also known by Indigenous Australians as Invasion Day (Note: Most sources used Invasion Day when describing the attack.) – a man threw a homemade fragment bomb into a gathering of 2,500 people at Forrest Place during an Invasion Day protest rally.
+The improvised explosive failed to explode, and there were no reported casualties.

+WA Premier Roger Cook said that it had the potential to be a "mass casualty event".
+Malarndirri McCarthy said the incident had "narrowly avoided catastrophic disaster".

+There was criticism of the disparity in concern between the danger to the Jewish and Indigenous communities; The Australian Human Rights Commission and Social Justice Commissioner Katie Kiss called for the attack to be given the same priority as the 2025 Bondi Beach shooting that had occurred six weeks earlier.

+It took WA police nine days to declare the event a terrorist attack.

 Notable terror plots

 Australian police claim to have disrupted a significant number of terrorism plots since 2014.